 - other relevant information that will assist you in your application.

 Council's Tree Management Officer and/or consulting arborist will arrange a time to inspect the tree.

-We will send a written letter to confirm approval or refusal of your tree.
+We will send you a written letter to confirm the approval or refusal of your application.